Saturday, May 16, 2026

 For many readers such as myself, it may come a bit of a surprise hearing Bullock being a little too Blue here.
 However, I do like that he mentions that he is not allowed to be this way under Commissioner's Gordon command, but we are not in Gotham.
 The Vigilante book takes place in New York City which is suggested for Mature Readers, so there you have it.

-Although Black Thorn left Adrian on the roof top to be discovered and arrested by the New York Police Department, she didn't mean to cause the Vigilante any harm, so naturally she wants to bust the him out of a holding tank.
+Although Black Thorn left Adrian on the roof top to be discovered and arrested by the New York Police Department, she didn't mean to cause the Vigilante any harm, so naturally she wants to bust him out of a cell.
 Reading all of Vigilante, I understand now that pretty much from Vigilante Annual 2 onwards, Adrian Chase has lost it.
 He is clinically insane.
-At the start of this 50 issue series, Adrian Chase or even the Vigilante wouldn’t not be in the same square mile radius as Black Thorn, but with our anti-hero protagonist on a downward spiral, characters like B.T., who can polarize our hero into not being dull and boring, enters the scene.
+At the start of this 50 issue series, Adrian Chase or even the Vigilante wouldn’t be in the same square mile radius as Black Thorn, but with our anti-hero protagonist on a downward spiral, characters like B.T., who can polarize our hero into not being dull and boring, enters the scene.

 This issue deals with confined chaos, where disgruntled officers, Kramer, Scott and Crawley are disguising themselves as on duty officers of this particular jail in order to kill Chase.
 Correctional officers sic'd some unsavory prisoners to attack Chase in the showers, and Black Thorn has plans of her own to rescue her lover, Chase.
 All of this goes down in this issue, which makes this a hell of a penitentiary romp.
 We even get a well choreographed prison fight shower scene by the art team.
-Our hero without his uniform and pistol make light work out of these convicted convicts, who are use to pounding someone inferior to them in - a physical sense.
+Our hero without his uniform and pistol make light work out of these convicted convicts, who are use to pounding someone inferior to them in a physical sense.

 What is interesting at this point is Black Thorn, who we don't know much about yet, knew standard police procedure inside the lock up area, where one of the disgruntled cops who wanted to kill Adrian was wearing gloves and carry a fire arm.
 After a couple of questions back and forth, the two get into fisticuffs.